confluentinc/ksql/docs/reference/server-configuration.md

 These configuration parameters control the general behavior of ksqlDB server.
-Many parameters can only be set once for the entire server, and must be specified using the `ksql-server.properties` file.
+Many parameters can only be set once for the entire server, and must be specified using the `ksql-server.properties` file (for on-prem / standalone).
+In this case, configurations are applied when the cluster starts.

+A subset of these configuration parameters can be applied on a running cluster, either for individual queries (using the SET command or the Confluent Cloud Console) or for the entire cluster (using the ALTER SYSTEM command or the Confluent Cloud Console).
+When this is the case for a parameter, it is called out in the parameter description's **Per query** block.
+Currently, you can edit parameters in this subset only in {{ site.ccloud }}.

 You can assign the value of some parameters on a per-persistent query basis by using the `SET` statement.
 This is indicated in the following parameter sections with the **Per query** block.
-For ksqlDB in {{ site.ccloud }}, some parameters can be set only by using the ALTER SYSTEM statement, and this is indicated in the corresponding **Per query** block.
+For ksqlDB in {{ site.ccloud }}, some parameters can be set only by using the ALTER SYSTEM statement are applied to all queries running on the current cluster, as indicated in the corresponding **Per query** block.

 Retrieve the current list of configuration settings by using the [SHOW PROPERTIES](/developer-guide/ksqldb-reference/show-properties/) command.